muhammadtalha-quant/nucleus/CONTRIBUTING.md

 - **NixOS system** (latest stable or unstable)
 - Git
-- Flakes enabled in Nix configuration
+- Flakes and Nix Command enabled in Nix configuration
 - Devenv installed
 - Basic knowledge of Nix and NixOS